Simplified Facade (Structural Pattern)

 Facade & Adapter Pattern

 The facade provides a new interface to interact with a complex framework.
 However, the adapter fits the new object in the existing interface.
-An adapter pattern is usually for a single object.
-However, the Facade also interacts with multiple objects.
+The Adapter pattern typically adapts a single object to match an expected interface, whereas the Facade interacts with and simplifies access to multiple objects.

 Facade & Mediator Pattern